AdvDebug/AntiCrack-DotNet/README.md

 * Making Sandboxie Crash Your Application (this exploit no longer works, it's patched by sandboxie, that's what i get for making things public :), now it works only with older versions of sandboxie)

+* Checking for devices created by VMs or Sandboxes

 ## Anti Dll Injection
 * Patching LoadLibraryA

 * Patching LoadLibraryW

 * Taking Advantage of Binary Image Signature Mitigation Policy to prevent injecting Non-Microsoft Binaries.

+* Checking if any injected libraries are present (simple dlls path whitelist check)

 ## Other Detections
 * Detecting if Unsigned Drivers are Allowed to Load